quant-shop/fatalv2/README.md

 Shared here are the public files for the **Community Data Fellowship** research project at [Howard University](https://howard.edu/) and [Morehouse College](https://morehouse.edu/) conducted in spring 2023 and fall 2023.
 Lab members and collaborators should only stage and commit open code; if there are questions it likely means you should use the project's private repository.

-Funding for this project was provided by [Data.org](https://data.org/) in collaboration with the [The University of Chicago Data Science Institute](https://datascience.uchicago.edu/) as a part of the Institute's [Capacity Accelerator Network](https://datascience.uchicago.edu/outreach/capacity-accelerator-network/).

 **Base files**:

 * Base files for data processing are stored in the `code` folder.